Enterprise Policy Manager

 Cooldown policy view

-To edit an existing cooldown policy, go to Policies and select the cooldown policy from the policy list.
+To edit an existing cooldown policy, go to Policies and select the cooldown policy from the list.
 The policy opens in read-only mode.
 Click Edit policy to make changes.

 You can enable a cooldown policy from the Policies tab of the Cloudsmith dashboard: